 You land in Santiago, exit the gate, and want to order an Uber, notify home, and check the map to your hotel: for that, you need data from minute one.
-A Chile eSIM connects you to the local network without changing your card or stepping into a carrier store.
-In this guide, I'll tell you about the country's real coverage, how many GB you need, and why it's better than roaming or buying a physical SIM upon arrival.
+An eSIM Chile connects you to the local network without changing your SIM card or stepping foot in an operator store.
+In this guide, I'll tell you about the country's real coverage, how many GB you'll need, and why it's better than roaming or buying a physical SIM card upon arrival.

-What is an eSIM for Chile and how does it work?
+What is an eSIM for Chile and how does it work

 An eSIM for Chile is a data plan that is installed on your mobile's integrated chip via a QR code, without a physical card.
 Upon arrival in the country, it automatically connects to a local network with your plan already loaded, so you have internet as soon as you turn on your phone.
 You buy it before you travel, and that's it.

 Chile has surprisingly good mobile coverage for how narrow and long the country is.
-Travel eSIMs rely on major carriers (Entel, Movistar, and Claro), which more than cover tourist areas with 4G and increasingly 5G in cities.
+Travel eSIMs rely on major operators (Entel, Movistar, and Claro), which more than cover tourist areas with 4G and increasingly 5G in cities.

-How many GB you need according to your trip
+How many GB you need depending on your trip

 Here's a guide based on the type of traveler:

-| Travel Profile | Duration | Recommended GB |
+| Travel profile | Duration | Recommended GB |

 |---|---|---|